Workshops

 • Workshops are free for full-time undergraduate students, student teachers, and first year teachers.

-To register for the workshop series and to become a member, go to Membership.
+To register for the full workshop series and to become a member, go to Membership.

 To register for individual workshops, scroll down and click the link under the workshop you wish to register for.